 Role of the Mentor Teacher

-Ashdale SC has created an atmosphere where students are actively engaged in the curriculum and are provided with exciting ways to learn.
-They feel cared for by College staff and develop a sense of belonging to the school; and where teachers know them well, build on their strengths and encourage them to persist with tasks until they succeed.
+Ashdale SC has created an atmosphere where students are actively engaged in the curriculum and provided with exciting learning ways.
+They feel cared for by College staff and develop a sense of belonging to the College, where teachers know them well, build on their strengths and encourage them to persist with tasks until they succeed.
 Students are more likely to behave well in an environment where they feel respected and capable.

 Successful behaviour management is acting to meet students’ needs rather than merely reacting when they misbehave.

 We are committed to achieving the objectives of: